Nigger Heaven: Plot

-The short novel begins with a prologue about a violent pimp named Scarlet Creeper.
+The short novel begins with a prologue about a violent pimp nicknamed the Scarlet Creeper.
 The main part of the book is structured as two novellas.
-The first is centered on Mary Love, a young librarian, who is fascinated by the diverse cultures of Harlem in which she lives, as well as its different hierarchies, and wants to belong but is unsure of her place in it.
+The first novella is centered on Mary Love, a young librarian who is fascinated by the diverse cultures of Harlem in which she lives, as well as its different hierarchies, and wants to belong but is unsure of her place in it.
 She briefly has a relationship with a writer named Byron Kasson and they have extended conversations on literature and art.

 The second novella is Byron's story.
 He greatly resents the segregated nature of New York.
-After his relationship with Mary, he takes up with a debauched socialite as they explore the wild-side of Harlem.
+After his relationship with Mary, he takes up with a debauched socialite as they explore the wild side of Harlem.
 The socialite dumps him adding to his earlier negative views on the society in which they live.
-The novel ends with a violent confrontation involving Scarlet and Byron; while Scarlet is at fault, Byron faces punishment for it.
+The novel ends with a violent confrontation involving the Scarlet Creeper and Byron, and although the Creeper is at fault, Byron faces punishment for it.

 Reception

-The book, due in part to the inclusion of the pejorative "nigger" in its title, was met with mixed reception.
+The book, due in part to the inclusion of the pejorative "nigger" in its title, was met with a mixed reception.
 It was initially banned in Boston.
-Van Vechten's own father was said to have written his son two letters imploring that he change the title to something less offensive.
+Van Vechten's father was said to have written his son two letters imploring that he change the title to something less offensive.
 Van Vechten discussed the title with poet Countee Cullen, who was enraged by it, and they had several arguments over it.
-According to reviewer Kelefa Sanneh, one interpretation is that because Van Vechten had cultivated many professional and personal relationships in Harlem, he felt he, a white man, had licence to use the pejorative, but Van Vechten also suggested that he knew most would still be offended and not forgive him.
-Van Vechten was not averse to having the controversy serve as publicity, and he knew at least some in Harlem would defend him.
+According to reviewer Kelefa Sanneh, one interpretation is that although he was a white man, he felt he had licence to use the pejorative because he had cultivated many professional and personal relationships in Harlem.
+Van Vechten suggested that he knew most would still be offended and not forgive him; he was not averse to using the controversy to boost publicity, and he knew at least some in Harlem would defend him.

 The ambivalence about the book, its title, and what it signifies about the author, has continued into the 21st century.
 According to Sennah, Van Vechten meant the book to be a celebration of Harlem, but the title expressed the ambivalence about the place in the context of a largely segregated society.
-Van Vetchen put the titular expression in the dialogue of one of his characters, who explained that the denizens of Harlem were stuck in the balcony of New York City, while the whites in the "good seats" downtown only occasionally and cruelly acknowledged them to laugh or sneer, but not to know them.
+Van Vechten put the titular expression in the dialogue of one of his characters, who explained that the denizens of Harlem were stuck in the balcony of New York City, while the whites in the "good seats" downtown only occasionally and cruelly acknowledged them to laugh or sneer, but not to know them.